 Above: The basic setup, the GRC-109 set was off to the right next to the PU-181/PGC-1 gas generator.

 Lots of interested visitors stopped by for a tour and demo.
 I had the California Highway Patrol tuned in with the BC-683 WWII Tank receiver and we ran radio checks with other Hams in the campground on 51.00 with the PRC-25 and PRC-6.
 Good fun…

 The camping trips continue.
 Some recent Ops.
 Also see the posts on the GRC-109, PRC-47 and RS-6 sets on this website for additional details on these particular radios and locales.

 Above: Some radio comms with the GRC-109 from a new Op Area.
 Four days of CW fun up in the Sierra Nevada mountains.
 Lots of contacts: closest was 23 miles, farthest was 440 miles, all during the day with the GRC-109 on 40 meters.

 Above: Same Op, this time running an USB PRC-47 for long range liaison back home.
 Dependable.
 Those two deep cycle marine batteries ran the PRC-47 for 4 days of casual ops plus two daily comm windows back home.
 Didn’t need to charge them with the Genny; mostly ran the TX at the 20 watt power setting.
 The receiver only sips about 600 milliamps.

 Above, a simple hootch to get out of the high altitude sun.
-Powered by the PU-181 generator, NVIS setup on 40 meters with a low dipole.
-Nice quiet location a LONG way from cell phone coverage and repeaters.
+The RS-6 set was powered by the PU-181 generator, NVIS setup on 40 meters with a low dipole.
+Nice quiet location a LONG way from any cell phone coverage or repeaters.